Paloma Mocktail

 • Prepare the cocktail glass by rubbing the rim with a wedge of a lime or grapefruit.

-• Pour about 2 tbsp of coarse salt or sugar (or a mixture of the two) onto a small plate.
+• Pour about 2 tablespoon of coarse salt or sugar (or a mixture of the two) onto a small plate.

 • Place the moistened rim into the salt/sugar giving the glass a little twist to help the salt adhere to it.